 Car Mechanic or Auto Mechanic or Both?

-The Google blog post included some examples of when replacing a query term for a synonym might be useful (such as replacing “word” for “lyrics” when someone searches for [song words]), and when replacing a query term for a synonym might not be as helpful (such as replacing “pictures” with “photos” on a search for [motion pictures]).
-Steven Baker not only wrote the blog post, but he was also one of the inventors listed on the query synonyms patent.
+The Google blog post included some examples of when replacing query terms for search engine synonyms might be useful (such as replacing “word” for “lyrics” when someone searches for [song words]), and when replacing a query term for a synonym might not be as helpful (such as replacing “pictures” with “photos” on a search for [motion pictures]).
+Steven Baker not only wrote the blog post, but he was also one of the inventors listed on the search engine synonyms patent.

 Google was granted a new patent this week on synonyms, and Steven Baker is again one of the named inventors on the patent.

-In the beginning of the patent’s description, some of the difficulties mentioned in Steven Baker’s blog post are repeated about finding helpful synonyms that can be used to replace other words in a query to bring meaningful results to a searcher.
+At the beginning of the patent’s description, some of the difficulties mentioned in Steven Baker’s blog post are repeated about finding helpful synonyms that can be used to replace other words in a query to bring meaningful search engine synonyms results to a searcher.

 The earlier patent described some of the ways that Google might identify synonyms from query logs, and this patent explores some additional approaches that look at how those words are used within pages online.

-For example, the synonym identification method might look at how frequently words tend to appear together in documents on the Web.
+For example, the search engine synonyms identification method might look at how frequently words tend to appear together in documents on the Web.

 It might also look at how close together those words appear within those documents as well.
 It seems that words that frequently appear on a page near each other, but not too close may stand a good chance of being synonyms.